 Helping owners maintain, repair, and renew their buildings has been a core part of RDH’s business since our beginning.
 Over time, we have successfully used our experience on existing buildings to design and construct better enclosures for new developments and to pioneer key technical innovations.
 By adding ELD to our list of capabilities, we are able to provide quick, accurate, low-cost leak detection, keeping our clients’ projects moving forward.

-Alongside Linda, our diverse team of technologists, engineers, architects, and other building professionals can not only conduct ELD, but they can help you understand what the results mean in the context of the entire building enclosure system.
+Our diverse team of technologists, engineers, architects, and other building professionals can not only conduct ELD, but they can help you understand what the results mean in the context of the entire building enclosure system.

 In conjunction with our enclosure consulting services, RDH can apply ELD testing to a range of roof types, including hot rubber, TPO, PVC, BUR, and green roofs.
 We can also test traffic coatings on interior spaces such as commercial kitchen floors and bathrooms.
 We are currently providing ELD in Washington, Oregon, and California with the intent of offering ELD in Canada soon.